 Development policy typology from variations in regional context and returns to education

-A recent World Bank report described the three main factors that explain the wide scale of diversities in Russia’s regions, so that some regions have income levels that match Singapore or New Zealand, and others match Bolivia or Honduras: (i) the persistent Soviet legacy; (ii) diverse physical geography; and (iii) dominance of oil and gas in some regions (World Bank 2018).
-The report analyzed the determinants of Economic Potential Index (EPI) of Russian regions.

-An important finding from the analysis of the EPI: the four factors of urbanization; the presence of high-tech industries; advanced human capital; and connectivity (access to markets) – explain 60% of the variation in EPI.
+A recent World Bank report described the three main factors that explain the wide scale of diversity in Russia’s regions, so that some regions have income levels that match Singapore or New Zealand, and others match Bolivia or Honduras: (i) the persistent Soviet legacy; (ii) diverse physical geography; and (iii) dominance of oil and gas in some regions (World Bank 2018).
+The report analyzed the determinants of the Economic Potential Index (EPI) of Russian regions.
+Important findings from the analysis of the EPI include: the three? factors of urbanization -- that is, the presence of high-tech industries, advanced human capital, and connectivity (access to markets) – explain 60% of the variation in economic potential.

 In this study we create a typology of regions using various measures for the quantity and quality of labor demand and supply.
-As a measure of quality of labor demand we utilize an indicator of product complexity computed by Lyubimov, Gvozdeva, and Lysyuk 2018.
-This paper is based on a methodology that was initially proposed and implemented by the economists Ricardo Hausmann and Ceesar Hidalgo to capture the productive potential of an economy on the basis of the diversity of its products and exports (Hausmann and Hidalgo 2011; Hausmann et al. 2014).
-Lyubimov, Gvozdeva, and Lysyuk 2018 develop an “Economic Complexity Index” (ECI) utilizing production as well as export data.
-With a focus on high priority regions - depicted with red dots and their name shown in Figure 3.2
+As a measure of quality of labor demand we utilize an indicator of product complexity computed by Lyubimov, Gvozdeva, and Lysyuk (2018), using a methodology that was initially proposed and implemented by economists Ricardo Hausmann and Ceesar Hidalgo to capture the productive potential of an economy on the basis of the diversity of its products and exports (Hausmann and Hidalgo 2011; Hausmann et al. 2014).
+Lyubimov, Gvozdeva, and Lysyuk (2018) develop an “Economic Complexity Index” (ECI) utilizing production as well as export data.
+With a focus on high priority regions, depicted with red dots and their name shown in Figure 2.

+ADD PARA: you haven’t related this to any findings from your study